skipperwraith/Skipper-s-40mm/README.md

 ## Ein Workshop-Objekt für Forts
 Von: [skipperwraith](https://github.com/skipperwraith)

-Adds New Tech
+# Adds New Tech

--Skipper's Munitions (Requires: Munitions Plant; or Skipper's Armoury)
+- Skipper's Munitions (Requires: Munitions Plant; or Skipper's Armoury)

-Adds 5 New Cannons/Upgrades
+# Adds 5 New Cannons/Upgrades

 - 40mm Cannon [6 Rounds Mag] (Gets Added as an Upgrade of the 20mm Cannon)(Seems Balanced)
 - 40mm Artillery [3 Rounds Mag, Splits Midair to give u more of that Artillery feeling] (Is An Further Upgrade of the 40mm Cannon above and the second upgrade of the 20mm, changes it fireangle to nearly T3)(Is currently weak)